l3ocifer/aws-s3-cdn-acm-website/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Leo Paska License.